Pregnancy with Existing Prolapse: Tips for a Healthy Pregnancy

 As I mentioned, strengthening and relaxing are equally important for POP.
 This pose offers a nice deep stretch to help release pelvic floor tension.

 Start on all fours, with your knees together.
 Gently walk your fingertips forward, while keeping your thighs vertical, and let your chest relax toward the floor.
 Lift your hips gently toward the ceiling.
-Relax in this position for 3-5 breaths.
+Relax in this position for 3 to 5 breaths.

 Listen to your body!
 If this stretch feels uncomfortable, take a break.

-I realize rest isn’t technically an exercise, but in the case of POP, it counts—because standing for long periods of time can increase discomfort.
+I realize rest isn’t technically an exercise, but in the case of POP, it counts.
+This is because standing for long periods of time can increase discomfort.
 Especially as your pregnancy progresses, being on your feet puts more and more pressure on your pelvic floor muscles.
-So strike a good balance between activity and rest.
+So, strike a good balance between activity and rest.

 We’re here for you.